longanejessica/reflected-XSS-demo/README.md

 ## ⚠️ Legal Disclaimer

 Made by Jessica (2025)

-\nThis project is for educational and ethical hacking demonstrations **only**.
+This project is for educational and ethical hacking demonstrations **only**.

-\nDo not deploy this code against real services or users.
+Do not deploy this code against real services or users.
 Always have authorization.

 ---